amazon-science/few-shot-baseline/README.md

 Each dataset has a folder of its own, with individual README files.

+Meta-Dataset can be used with this code-base as well.
+See the paper for the complete set of results.

 ### Meta-Training

 The meta-training phase takes the following arguments: